-This section explains how the Message Bus EIP can be implemented using WSO2 ESB.
+This section explains how the Message Bus EIP can be implemented using the ESB profile of WSO2 EI.
 The following topics are covered:

 Introduction to Message Bus